 It is also recognised that in some cases, conditions specific to the site and proposed traffic management layout may result in it not being possible to implement all the requirements as outlined in this Technical Specification and the associated departmental documents for control of traffic during construction of roadworks (refer Clause 1.1).
-In those cases where compliance is impractical, the Contractor should propose minor departures from the standards and/or alternative traffic management solutions in the Traffic Management Plan (TMP) (Clause 5).
+In those cases where compliance is impractical, the Contractor should propose minor departures from the standards and / or alternative traffic management solutions in the Traffic Management Plan (TMP) (Clause 5).

-Where any innovation, alternative traffic management treatment or departure from standards is proposed, a risk assessment process shall be undertaken, as part of that proposal, in accordance with Clauses 2.2.3 and 2.2.5 of the MUTCD Part 3.
+Where any innovation, alternative traffic management treatment or departure from standards is proposed, it shall be identified in the TMDs risk assessment, as part of that proposal, in accordance with MUTCD Part 3 Clause 1.9 and the QGTTM Part 2.